 Test Execution Status

-Test execution snap chart shows the complete implementations disposed of as passed, failed, blocked, incomplete, and unexecuted for easy engrossment of the test sprint status.
+The test execution snap chart shows the complete implementations disposed of as passed, failed, blocked, incomplete, and unexecuted for easy engrossment of the test sprint status.

 These charts are great optical apprentices for the daily status huddle because raw figures have a high chance of sagging through people’s brains.
 The rising and contracting bars captivate attention and impart advancement and speed much more effectively.

-- Test Execution Status Chart
+- Status Chart

-- Test Execution/ Defect Find Rate Tracking
+- Defect Find Rate Tracking

-- Test Execution Tracking and Defect Find Rate Tracking
+- Tracking and Defect Find Rate Tracking

 The theoretical curve is plotted using these cumulative test execution rates and defect counts.
 Compared to the raw figures, these charts shall signal early that the testing course needs to be changed if the targets need to be reached.